 Skip advert

 Sat-nav, stereo and infotainment

 The twin, gently curved 12.3-inch screens in the EV6 look fantastic, work well and offer clear graphics.
-Kia’s infotainment system is easy to use, the smartphone link works seamlessly, and the touchscreen display is responsive.
-It’s all laid out well, and the menus make sense.
-We like the use of black backgrounds for the menus because it reduces eye strain at night.
+Kia’s infotainment system is easy to use, the wireless smartphone links for both Apple CarPlay and Android Auto and works seamlessly, while the touchscreen display is responsive.
+It’s all laid out well, and the menus make sense, plus we like the use of black backgrounds, because it reduces eye strain at night.
 Meanwhile, the driver’s display provides all the information you need.

+Skip advert